 Rerun DAM

-In the case where PFR requirement was increased utilizing the applicable FFR/PFR ratio, then there is a need to determine the settlements of the charges for this additional PFR procurement.

-Issue of MPs who have self-arranged all or some AS, based on published system wide AS requirements.
-How much are they on the hook for – pro-rated on the difference between obligation and self-arrangement?

 Ultimately, if sufficient AS cannot be procured through the DAM process, then RUC process will be used to commit Resources to provide required AS.

 Alternative for consideration: A Real-Time energy and AS co-optimization (including near term commitment) could be utilized to procure required AS.